HOSTILE ENVIRONMENT AWARENESS TRAINING (HEAT)

 It is strongly recommended that all participants complete a preparatory on-line training package before attending the HEAT.
 Past experience shows that this will deepen your learning of personal security issues and allow you to contribute more fully to the practical scenarios at Dookie.

 RedR Australia recommends two e-learning courses which are freely available within the humanitarian sector.
 You may choose the one most suited to your needs:

-- Basic Security in the Field – United Nations Department of Safety & Security
+- BSAFE – United Nations Department of Safety & Security

 - Stay Safe – International Federation of the Red Cross and Red Crescent Societies (IFRC)

 This is a mandatory on-line course for all candidates wishing in the future to deploy with any UN agency.
 As well as introducing security material of a general nature, this package focuses on the UN approach to security issues and provides comprehensive information on the UN Security System as it operates around the world.
-The course takes approx 4 - 5 hours to complete.
-An Advanced Security in the Field certificate is also available - this will take 3 - 4 additional hours to complete.
-If technical problems are experienced, please refer to the troubleshooting guidelines.
+The course can be completed within one hour and is mobile friendly.
+An Advanced Security in the Field certificate is also available.

 Please refer to your course orientation guide, received upon enrollment, for more detailed essential course information.